Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code: Comparison with Non-watermarked Code

 \section{Comparison with Non-watermarked Code}

 We evaluate the functional impact of watermarking by comparing the correctness of code generated with and without watermark insertion.
-Non-watermarked code defines the upper bound of functional performance. \texttt{STONE} achieves scores nearly identical to this bound, showing that watermark insertion has minimal influence on code execution.
+Non-watermarked code provides an empirical upper bound in our evaluation setting. \texttt{STONE} achieves scores nearly identical to this bound, showing that watermark insertion has minimal influence on code execution.
 Among all watermarking methods, \texttt{STONE} reduces correctness the least, which indicates that it embeds provenance information effectively while preserving the original program behavior.